Das Kapital: Publication and translation

 The French edition of Volume I, published in instalments between 1872 and 1875, was the last version revised by Marx and the one he regarded as definitive.
 After work began in 1867, five translators were tried and rejected before Marx approved Joseph Roy, a Bordeaux schoolteacher.
 Marx found his translation often too literal and was "compelled to rewrite whole passages in French, to make them palatable".
 The extensive rewriting and revisions produced a work which Marx stated possessed "a scientific value independent of the original and should be consulted even by readers familiar with German".
 He intended this version to serve as the basis for all future translations, including a planned revision of the German text.
 However, Engels held reservations about the French text, believing the language lacked the "depth" and "vigor" of the German original.
 Consequently, after Marx's death, Engels based his third (1883) and fourth (1890) German editions primarily on the second German edition, incorporating only some of the changes from the French version.

 The first English translation of Volume I, by Samuel Moore and Edward Aveling (Marx's son-in-law) and edited by Engels, was published in Britain in 1887, four years after Marx's death.
 It was based on Engels's third German edition of 1883.
 The publisher Macmillan & Co. had previously declined to publish an English translation during Marx's lifetime.
 Subsequent English translations of all three volumes have appeared, most notably the Ben Fowkes translation of Volume I (1976) and the David Fernbach translations of Volume II (1978) and Volume III (1981), published by Penguin Books in association with New Left Review.
 Fowkes's translation was based on the fourth German edition of 1890, also edited by Engels.
 These translations are widely used in English-speaking academia.
 In 2024, Princeton University Press published a new translation of Volume I by Paul Reitter, the first in English to be based on the second German edition (1872).

-As of 2025, Das Kapital has been translated into 72 languages, often multiple times.
-The Marx-Engels-Gesamtausgabe (MEGA), an ongoing scholarly project, aims to publish all of Marx's and Engels's writings in their original languages, including the various manuscript versions of Das Kapital, providing an invaluable resource for detailed textual analysis.
+As of 2025, Capital has been translated into 72 languages, often multiple times.
+The Marx-Engels-Gesamtausgabe (MEGA), an ongoing scholarly project, aims to publish all of Marx's and Engels's writings in their original languages, including the various manuscript versions of Capital, providing an invaluable resource for detailed textual analysis.